-The macronucleus can not undergo typical mitosis because it does not have the complete set of DNA and can not form paired sister chromatids.
-Instead, the macronucleus undergoes amitosis, which simply splits its DNA contents into two parts without spindle formation or appearance of chromosomes.
-Interestingly, new macronucleus after cell division somehow is able to keep approximately the same number of copies of each gene.
+The macronucleus can not undergo typical mitosis because it does not have a complete set of DNA and can not form paired sister chromatids.
+Instead, the macronucleus undergoes amitosis, which simply splits its DNA contents into two parts without spindle formation or the appearance of chromosomes.
+Interestingly, a new macronucleus after cell division somehow is able to keep approximately the same number of copies of each gene.

 [In this figure] Binary fission of paramecium.

 Paramecium reproduces asexually by binary fission during favorable conditions in the following steps: (A) Paramecium stops feeding and starts to replicate its DNA, (B) Oral groove disappears.
 The micronucleus forms the mitotic spindle and starts the mitotic division.
 The macronucleus changes its shape and starts the amitotic division.
 (C) Both mitosis and amitosis continue to split into two daughter micronuclei and macronuclei.
 New oral grooves form as the cell becomes elongated.
 (D) The endoplasm is divided into two in the middle of the cell transversely.
 The anterior portion is known as proter and the posterior portion is known as opishte.
 The proter and opisthe portions are just like that of their parents in size, shape, and structure.
 (E) The whole process completes.
 All such individuals which are formed from a single parent are known as a clone.
 One binary fission needs twenty minutes and in 24 hours it divides two or three times.

 [In this video] Two Paramecium aurelia cells in the final stage of cell division.